sustainers for stringed musical instruments

 As an option, Maniac Music will totally install the system into your guitar for approximately $125- $175, depending on the guitar type.
 We charge extra for routing.
 For instance, if you want us to install the optional battery case ($16.00), we charge $25 to route the cavity.

-SEMI-INSTALL OPTION FOR MOST GUITAR TYPES: $75.00-85.00 We do 90% of the work.
-We supply a completely wired and TESTED set of electronics for your guitar, including Sustainiac circuit board and controls, pickup selector, volume and tone controls.
+SEMI-INSTALL OPTION FOR MOST GUITAR TYPES: Charges start at $125.00 for guitars with volume/tone/pickup selector.
+Add $10 per additional control.
+We do 90% of the work.
+We supply a completely wired and TESTED set of electronics for your guitar, including Sustainiac circuit board and controls, pickup selector (where appropriate), volume and tone controls.
 You simply remove all of your existing guitar cavity parts as a "glob", after disconnecting your output jack and pickups.
 You can then save this "glob" of parts to restore your guitar to its original condition if desired with very little work.
 We now have a separate webpage that is dedicated to this: Stealth PRO SEMI-INSTALLATION page

 On this page of the website, you will see standard SEMI-INSTALLATIONS for the following guitar types: